steckwilliam/runtracker/README.md

 ![Power BI screenshot](docs/screenshots/PowerBI.png)

 The Power BI report uses raw running data exported from RunTracker to create an interactive performance dashboard.
-Power Query was used to clean and transform the date, start time, distance, pace, duration, temperature, and weather fields.
-Additional distance, temperature, and time-of-day groups were created, and the run data was connected to a dedicated Date table for time-based analysis.
+Power Query was used to clean and transform the data.

-The Overview page includes summary cards for total runs, total mileage, average distance, average pace, and longest run.
-It also includes Date Range and Weather Condition slicers, a Monthly Mileage and Average Pace chart, a Runs by Distance chart, and a filterable Run Details table.
-DAX measures calculate the summary metrics and format running pace, while selections made in the charts and slicers update the other visuals.
+DAX measures calculate the summary metrics and format running pace.
+The Overview page includes KPI cards for total runs, total mileage, average distance, average pace, and longest run, plus Date Range and Weather Condition slicers, a Monthly Mileage and Average Pace chart, a Runs by Distance chart, and a filterable Run Details table.
+Selections in the charts and slicers update the other visuals.